sirthias/swave/docs/src/paradox/introduction/reactive-streams.md

 [Reactive Streams][Reactive Streams] (RS) is an initiative to provide a standard for asynchronous stream processing with non-blocking backpressure.
-At its core it defines a **protocol** for moving streaming data across an asynchronous boundary (e.g. between threads or machines) in a way that allows both sides to run within bounded memory (no unlimited buffering) and without any blocking.
+At its core it defines a **protocol** for moving streaming data across an asynchronous boundary (e.g. between threads or machines) in a way that allows both sides to run independently, in their own time and space, within bounded memory (no unlimited buffering) and without any blocking.

-Like many other protocols this RS protocol is not something that developers of higher-level applications typically implement themselves (HTTP, for example, is another protocol that you don't want to implement yourself only to be able to use it).
+Like many other protocols this RS protocol is not something that developers of higher-level applications typically implement themselves.
+(HTTP, for example, is another protocol that you don't want to implement yourself only to be able to use it.)
 Rather one normally relies on a specific implementation (e.g. in the form of a library) which provides higher-level interfaces idiomatic to the respective (language) environment.

 *swave* is such an implementation of the RS protocol for [Scala].